-Approval voting is a voting method in which voters may vote for as many candidates as they choose, or “approve” of.
-The winner is the candidate with the highest number of votes or “approvals."
+In approval voting, voters may vote for as many candidates as they choose.
+The candidate with the highest number of votes, or “approvals,” wins.

-While easy to execute, approval voting has rarely been used and is explicitly prohibited in the many states that invalidate ballots with “overvotes” (those where voters voted for more candidates than winners) because it is impossible to identify and correct voter error when voters may vote for as many candidates as they choose.
+While easy to execute, approval voting has rarely been used and is not feasible in the many states that invalidate ballots with “overvotes” (those where voters voted for more candidates than winners) because it is impossible to identify and correct voter error when voters may vote for as many candidates as they choose.

 Votes for a back-up choice can harm your first choice in approval voting.

-Approval voting can be challenging for voters who have strong preferences between candidates.
-A vote for a second choice counts exactly as much as a vote for a first choice, creating incentives to “bullet vote”, or choose only one candidate, even for voters who have second- or third-choice preferences.
-The fact that a voter cannot back a compromise candidate without hurting their first choice, the use of strategic voting increases —especially in contested elections that matter, strategic voting becomes key and most voters will not vote for more candidates than winners, reverting the system back to plurality-like dynamics.
+Approval voting can be challenging for voters with strong preferences.
+A vote for a second choice counts exactly as much as a vote for a first choice, creating incentives to “bullet vote,” or choose only one candidate, even when voters have second- or third-choice preferences.
+Because voters can’t back compromise candidates without weakening their first choice, the use of strategic voting increases —especially in contested elections.
+In these races, few voters will vote for more candidates than winners, reverting the system back to plurality-like dynamics.

-In RCV, a voter’s ranking for a backup choice only counts if their first choice is defeated, eliminating the incentive to bury support for a second-choice candidate.
+In RCV, voters’ ranking for a backup choice only counts if their first choice is defeated, eliminating the incentive to bury support for a second-choice candidate.
 Therefore, strategic voting is less likely under RCV.
 In fact, 71% of voters in RCV elections opt to rank multiple choices.

-Savvy voters who have the most robust understanding of approval voting strategy can ensure their vote is highly impactful, while other voters may miss this opportunity.
-Voters who know which candidate poses the greatest threat to their favorite candidate, the savvy voter will know they can bury support for the competitor to boost the chances of their favorite candidate, regardless of their sincere preferences.
-This, ironically, means less nuance and fewer back-up choices on the ballot.
-A voter's inability to distinguish between strong support and weak support in approval voting naturally leads to strong incentives to vote strategically rather than honestly, putting voters on uneven footing.
+Savvy voters with robust understanding of approval voting can ensure their vote is highly impactful, while other voters may miss this opportunity.
+Voters who know which candidate poses the greatest threat to their favorite candidate will understand that they can bury support for competitors to boost their favorite candidates’ chances.
+Voters’ inability to distinguish between strong and weak support increases incentives to vote strategically rather than sincerely, putting voters on uneven footing.

 Approval voting does not always elect candidates with broad support.

-Approval voting can result in victory for a candidate with zero supporters who would select that candidate as their top choice over over a candidate that more than half of voters support as their first choice.
+Approval voting could also result in victory for a candidate with no supporters who would select them as their top choice over a candidate whom more than half of voters support as their first choice.

 Subjectivity of Preference in Approval Voting

-Different voters may interpret “approval” in different ways, giving them different amounts of power over the election outcome.
-For example, one voter may interpret it as only voting for candidates they actively like.
-Another voter may instead vote for all candidates who they find at-all palatable.
-These voters now have different levels of impact on the outcome of the election because they are inconsistent in how they express their preferences.
-Just as rating a film on a scale from “thumbs up” to “thumbs down” is highly subjective, rating candidates in the same manner is likelier than RCV to yield inconsistent returns.
+Voters interpret “approval” in different ways, giving them different amounts of power over election outcomes.
+One voter might only vote for candidates they actively like.
+Another might vote for all candidates whom they find palatable.
+These voters have a different impact on the result because they interpret “approval” differently.
+Rating a movie either “thumbs up” or “thumbs down” is highly subjective; so too is rating candidates this way.
+And both yield inconsistent returns.

-Approval voting has not been used in a single-winner context for public government elections anywhere in the world.
-Two U.S. cities — St. Louis and Fargo, North Dakota — have used multi-winner approval voting or modified approval voting for multi-winner contests: Fargo (ND) in 2020 and St. Louis (MO) in 2021.
+Approval voting has never been used in a single-winner context for public government elections.
+In recent years, two U.S. cities — St. Louis and Fargo, North Dakota — have used multi-winner or modified approval voting for multi-winner contests.

-St. Louis adopted a modified version of approval voting in 2021, using approval voting for the first round of a two-round runoff election.
+St. Louis used a modified version of approval voting in 2021, using approval voting in the first round of a two-round runoff election.
 Results were mixed.
-In the mayoral preliminary election, voters voted for an average of 1.6 candidates to determine the two winners who would advance, high for a typical single-winner election but low for a two-winner election.
-This was true even though the leading newspaper endorsed two mayoral candidates, and voters knew they could more safely vote for two candidates because two candidates would advance.
+In the mayoral preliminary election, voters “approved” of an average of 1.6 candidates to determine the two winners who would advance — a high rate for a typical single-winner election but low for a two-winner election.
+This was true even though the leading newspaper endorsed two mayoral candidates, and voters knew they could more safely vote for two candidates because two would advance.

-The result is that during the general election in which turnout was 30% higher, voters were presented with only the two choices identified by approval voting from the primary electorate, rather than seeing a full spectrum of choices at the time when turnout is highest.
-Professor David Kimball of the University of Missouri-St. Louis found that voters in majority-White wards were more likely to engage with approval voting by casting multiple votes than voters in majority-Black wards.
-This likely means that White voters had a larger impact on determining the two finalists than Black voters.
+As a result, voters in the general election -- in which turnout was 30% higher -- were presented with only the two choices identified by approval voting from the primary electorate.
+In other words, voters were presented with fewer choices at the time when turnout was highest.
+David Kimball, a political science professor at the University of Missouri at St. Louis found that voters in majority-White wards were more likely to cast multiple votes than voters in majority-Black wards.
+As a result, White voters likely had a larger say in determining the two finalists than Black voters.

-In Fargo, multi-winner approval voting was first used in 2020 to elect two city councilors.
-Both winners had majority support and voters used an average of 2.3 “approvals” per voter in a field of seven candidates.
+Fargo used multi-winner approval voting in 2020 to elect two city councilors.
+Both winners had majority support, and voters used an average of 2.3 “approvals” per voter in a field of seven candidates.
 This version of approval voting is a winner-take-all voting method, which means a cohesive majority can control all seats, shutting out minority voices.

 Private Experiments with Approval Voting

-In addition to the two cities above, a number of parties, universities, or private organizations have used approval voting and later replaced it.
-The Independent Party of Oregon held an online primary in 2016 using approval voting but the party reported that over 70% of participants bullet-voted for only one candidate.
-The party discontinued use of approval voting in favor of STAR voting, with which they also experienced mixed results.
+Political parties, universities, and private organizations have used approval voting and later replaced it.
+In 2016, the Independent Party of Oregon used this method in an online primary but found that over 70% of participants bullet-voted for only one candidate.
+The party switched to STAR voting in 2020, which also yielded mixed results.

-Ultimately, we conclude that in many cases, the strong incentive to bullet-vote in approval voting elections results in a lack of voter engagement with the ballot, meaning approval voting does not guarantee the promise of delivering better outcomes than plurality elections.
+Ultimately, the strong incentive to bullet-vote in approval voting elections often nullifies the promise of increased voter engagement.
+Approval voting does not make good on its promise to deliver better outcomes than plurality voting.

-In an approval voting election, half of the faction A voters (30% out of 60%) vote for the candidates of their own party, as well as the Independent candidate who they believe they can live with.
-The remaining faction A voters interpret approval voting differently and they vote only for candidates they genuinely like, rather than candidates they could live with.
+In an approval voting election, half of faction A voters (30%) vote for the candidates of their own party and the Independent candidate, whom they believe they can live with.
+The other 30% interpret approval voting differently and vote only for candidates they genuinely like, rather than those they can live with.
 They only vote for candidates from faction A.

-The voters aligned with faction B vote for the faction B candidates and the Independent, understanding that the Independent is their best chance to defeat the majority faction.
+Voters aligned with faction B vote for faction B candidates and the Independent because they understand that backing the Independent offers their best chance to defeat candidates from the majority faction.